 Some women like the idea of natural birth for the benefits to mom and baby, but are unsure if they can handle the pain.
 Luckily, natural birth without pain medications doesn’t mean no pain management at all.
+From birthing combs to hypnotherapy, you have lots of options!
 In fact, many of these techniques for natural pain relief during childbirth work as well—or better than!—narcotic or epidural pain medications.
 Plus, you can mix and match them to suit you.

 How Painful Is Childbirth?

 Let’s back up a little bit first: There’s no getting around it, childbirth hurts.

 But there are a lot of good reasons that it hurts.
 Pain helps you to know it’s time to have your baby.
 It helps your body figure out how to best birth your baby.
 It also helps transform you into a mother.

 However, the pain of childbirth is not like any other pain.
 Women who choose natural birth say that, when managed naturally, the pain of childbirth feels more intense than painful.
 The memory of the pain also doesn’t have the same lasting impression on your mind as the pain of an injury.

 Though you may have emotional reactions during labor such as “I can’t do this” or “I’m never doing this again,” most women who give birth naturally bounce back immediately and even describe the birth positively moments afterward (just check out my labor with Paloma!).
 And a lot of us go on to have multiple children!